Nail Houses - A Selection of Obstinate Holdouts and Buildings Which Outlived Their Neighbourhoods

 In Chongqing, in southwest China in 2004, plans were underway to build a new six story shopping mall.
 But the ambitious plan required 281 families to move out of the locality first.
 280 of them agreed to the developer's terms - one refused.
 In the face of overwhelming pressure, Yang Wu and his wife Wu Ping had decided to stay exactly where they were.

 That however, was never going to stop the development.
 As can be seen in the photo above, everything - literally everything - was excavated from around and even below their home.
 Even the soil went, leaving Yang Wu's house perched precariously on a mound of earth over the 10-17m deep construction site.
-Yang and his wife held out for two years in the little house which had been in the family for three generations, (although to be fair, the original wooden structure had been rebuilt in 1993) and which for a while had doubled up as a general store and a small restaurant.
+Yang and his wife held out for two years in the little house which had been in the family for three generations, (although to be fair, the original wooden structure had been rebuilt in 1993) and which for a while had doubled up as a general store and a small cafe.
 But then water and power was cut off, and the couple felt they had to leave.

 In March 2007, with the house empty but still owned by Yang, a judicial deadline was laid down for the couple to give up the fight.
 They were up against the might of both the developers and the courts.
 But on 21st March, Yang climbed back up the mound - for that was now the only way to get in - and re-entered his home.
 Wu Ping brought him food and water and blankets, and tied them to a rope for Yang to haul up.
 The couple also fought back against authority with a nice line in public relations.
 First Yang showed his patriotism by raising a Chinese flag over the house, and then Wu conducted press conferences for the media.
 Some locals were sympathetic to the couple, and on Chinese social media websites, up to 85% showed support.
 At one point the couple rejected a compensation offer of about 3.5 million yuan ($453,000).